 Name Title

 Blunier, Laura Principal

-Barber, Jacqueline Assistant Principal
+Bachnik, Jacqueline Assistant Principal

 Padilla-Harris, Dianna Instructional Coach

-Rigney, Kristen Guidance Counselor
+Rigney, Kristen School Counselor

-Wylie, Kathy Teacher, K-12

 Wender, Jean Teacher, K-12

-Baker, Rachel Teacher, K-12

-Cunningham, Linda Teacher, PreK

-Costedio, Sharon Teacher, K-12

-Silva, Jane Teacher, K-12

-Moesching, Megan Teacher, K-12

-Cotton, Valerie Teacher, K-12
+Meservey, Michele

+Wylie, Kathy

+Dickerson, Gina Instructional Media

+Castaldo, Jennifer

+Rhoads, Callen

+Hoyt, Katherine

+McCoy, Karen

+b.
 Duties

-Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making
+1. Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making.

 The principal is the instructional leader of the school.
 The principal serves on the School Advisory Council (SAC), co-chairs the Partnership and Performance Council (PPC), and participates in the leadership initiatives of the school.
 All committees utilize a collaborative decision making process.
 The principal is responsible for the overall master schedule of students and calendar of events.
 As an instructional leader, the principal facilitates faculty learning meetings with the staff, participates in grade level team meetings, professional development, and analyzes school wide and classroom data.
 The principal conducts classroom walkthroughs, evaluations, and observations and coaches teachers.
 The principal oversees all communication leaving the school building.
-The Assistant Principal is the co-chair of the Support Staff Partnership Performance Council (SSPPC)

-and facilitates the CARES Team (Positive Behavior Support and Lighthouse Team) among others.
+The Assistant Principal is the co-chair of the Support Staff Partnership Performance Council (SSPPC) and facilitates the CARES Team (Positive Behavior Support and Lighthouse Team) among others.
 She assists with student discipline interventions and parent conferences.
 The Assistant Principal conducts classroom walkthroughs, evaluations, and observations and coaches teachers.
 She also oversees textbooks, facilities, and transportation.